When will the Kalbarri skywalk be open?

 The local goes by the name of Kalbarri Pharmacy.
 This is located in the heart of Kalbarri Lane, with access to the beach beyond the Pharmacy and Grey Street.
 Open the following hours:

 What do I need to bring if I am staying in a cabin or villa?

 Our accommodation is fully self-contained and the Villa’s also have their own washing machine.
 Linen and towels are provided on all beds.
 The kitchen has hotplates, microwave, pots and pans, crockery and cutlery.
-The lounge has TVs, DVD players and lounge chairs.
+The lounge has TVs and lounge chairs.
 There is also a dining setting and outdoor setting.
-Most people just bring their own beach towels, snorkelling gear and DVDs to watch.
-Our budget cabins are very affordable for the budget conscious, but you do need to bring your own linen.
+Most people just bring their own beach towels and snorkelling gear.
+Our Ensuite Park Cabins are very affordable for the budget conscious, but you do need to bring your own linen.

 Are there any restaurants?

 YES, there are a number of great restaurants in Kalbarri.
 Finlays Kalbarri is the first of the town’s microbreweries to date, specialising in local seafood.
 Upstairs Restaurant is a new high end restaurant bringing extensive fine dining experience to the areas lunch-dinner options.
 This team prides themselves on not charging remote tourism prices while still providing amazing service.
 For something fun and family-friendly, you can even order Kalbarri Pizza & Pasta 555 online.
 There are several places to eat within a short walk from our park including the Kalbarri Motor Hotel and the Kalbarri Gilgai Tavern.

 During the day, the Kalbarri Bakery (among other cafes) is open and is famous for breads and sweets.